jaljo/articles/text-editor/text-editor-002-en.md

 [context](#context) section).

-The `main` property indicates if this instance of the TextEditor is the main ne used on the page.
+The `main` property indicates if this instance of the TextEditor is the main instance used on the page.

 ### Container